coertklaver/solve-it/.github/ISSUE_TEMPLATE/propose-new-weakness-standard.md

 ---
-name: Propose New Weakness FULL
+name: Propose New Weakness STANDARD
 about: Propose a new weakness, with details
 title: 'Create new weakness: [weakness name]'
 labels: solve-it content update